T Tauri: Variability and optical extinction

 The southern binary is visible mainly in infrared, which is likely due to a circumbinary ring that is blocking the optical light (if there is any optical light leaking through, it must be at a magnitude of less than 19.6), while the accretion disk of T Tau N is believed to be nearly perpendicular to our line of sight, thus allowing us to see T Tau N in the optical.

 The southern binary's brightness varies dramatically over seemingly short timescales in the infrared.
 It is believed this variability is due to both the matter in the circumbinary ring not being uniform, thus varying the light let through as it orbits the binary, and due to the individual components of the binary flaring up as they accrete matter.
 It is unknown which mechanism contributes the most to the variability.

+The T Tau S system is seen moving towards the north-west and two works predicted that the circumbinary ring around T Tau S will move in front of T Tau N within 100 years.
+Based on AAVSO observations it was found that between 2015 and 2024 the star did fade by around 2 magnitudes.
+This is interpreted as the beginning of the great dimming of T Tau N. The dimming will last 60 to 70 years or more and T Tau N might disappear in the optical when the dense mid-plane of the ring moves in front of T Tau N.